Toh Wei Soong: 2020 Summer Paralympics

-held in Tokyo, Japan, Toh finished fourth in the S7 50 metre Butterfly final, missing out on a bronze medal by 0.16 seconds.
-He also swam in the S7 50 metre Freestyle and S7 400 metre Freestyle finals, finishing seventh in both events.
+held in Tokyo, Japan, Toh finished fourth place in the Men's S7 50-metre Butterfly final, missing out on a bronze medal by 0.16 seconds.
+He also swam in the Men's S7 50-metre Freestyle and 400-metre Freestyle finals, finishing seventh in both events.

 2022 Commonwealth Games

-At the 2022 Commonwealth Games held in Birmingham, England, Toh won a silver medal for Singapore in the Men's S7 50 metre freestyle, becoming the most decorated Singapore swimmer at the Commonwealth Games with one silver and one bronze medal.
+At the 2022 Commonwealth Games held in Birmingham, England, Toh won a silver medal for Singapore in the Men's S7 50-metre freestyle, becoming the most decorated Singapore swimmer overall at the Commonwealth Games with one silver and one bronze medal.

 2023 ASEAN Para Games

-At the 2023 ASEAN Para Games held in Phnom Penh, Cambodia, Toh won three gold medals and two silver medals for Singapore over 5 events, setting new Games Records in the S7 Men's 50 metre Butterfly and S7 Men's 100 metre Freestyle respectively, with a new National Record set in the S7 Men's 100 metre Backstroke.
+At the 2023 ASEAN Para Games held in Phnom Penh, Cambodia, Toh won three gold medals and two silver medals for Singapore over 5 events, setting new Games Records in the S7 Men's 50-metre butterfly and S7 Men's 100-metre freestyle respectively, with a new National Record set in the S7 Men's 100-metre backstroke.

 2022 Asian Para Games

 At the 2022 Asian Para Games held in Hangzhou, China, Toh won three gold medals and one silver medal for Singapore over 4 events, becoming the most decorated Singaporean athlete at the 2022 Asian Para Games.
-Toh was also the first medallist for Singapore at the Games with his silver medal in the S7 400 metre Freestyle event.
-He later won three gold medals in the S7 100M Backstroke, the S7 50M Butterfly and the S7 50M Freestyle events, respectively.
+Toh was also the first medallist for Singapore at the Games with his silver medal in the Men's S7 400-metre Freestyle event.
+He later won three gold medals in the Men's S7 100-metre Backstroke, the Men's S7 50-metre Butterfly and the Men's S7 50-metre Freestyle events, respectively.

+2024 Summer Paralympics

+At the 2024 Summer Paralympics held in Paris, France, Toh finished eighth in both the Men's S7 50-metre freestyle final and the Men's S7 50-metre butterfly final.
+He also swam in the Men's S7 100-metre backstroke, finishing ninth place in the heats.

+2025 ASEAN Para Games

+At the 2025 ASEAN Para Games held in Nakhon Ratchasima, Thailand, Toh won three gold medals, one silver medal and one bronze medal for Singapore over 5 events, earning him the third golden hat-trick of his career at the ASEAN Para Games.

+2026 Commonwealth Games

+At the 2026 Commonwealth Games held in Glasgow, Scotland, Toh won a silver medal for Singapore in the Men's S7 50-metre freestyle, adding to his record as the most decorated Singapore swimmer overall at the Commonwealth Games with two silvers and one bronze medal.

+Honours and awards

+Since 2013, Toh has competed at 13 major games, including 2 Paralympic Games, 3 Asian Para Games, 3 Commonwealth Games, 4 ASEAN Para Games and 1 Asian Youth Para Games.

+He has also received the following awards: